RemiAllio/MitoFinder/README.md

                         Maximum number of codon steps to be tested on each size of the gene to find the start and stop codon during the annotation step.
-Default = 200 (600 bases) --override            This option tells MitoFinder to override the previous output directory for the selected assembler.
+Default = 200 (600 bases) --override            This option forces MitoFinder to override the previous output directory for the selected assembler.
   --ignore              This option tells MitoFinder to ignore the non-
                         standart mitochondrial genes.
   --new-genes           This option tells MitoFinder to try to annotate the
-                        non-standart mitochondrial genes.
-If several
-                        references are used, make sure the non-standart genes have the same names in the several references --allow-intron        This option tells MitoFinder to search for genes with introns.
+                        non-standard animal mitochondrial genes (e.g. rps3 in fungi).
+If several references are used, make sure the non-standard genes have the same names in the several references
+  --allow-intron        This option tells MitoFinder to search for genes with
+                        introns.
 Recommendation : Use it on mitochondrial contigs previously found with MitoFinder without this